Double Robust Bayesian Inference on Average Treatment Effects: Main Theoretical Results

 \subsection{Least Favorable Direction}

-Our prior correction through the Riesz representor $\gamma_0$ is motivated by the least favorable direction of Bayesian submodels.
-As we show below, this correction is indeed sufficient for our double-robust BvM theorem.
-We first provide least favorable calculations of Bayesian submodels, which are closely linked to semiparametric efficiency derivations.
+Our prior correction through the Riesz representer $\gamma_0$ is motivated by the least favorable direction of Bayesian submodels.
+We first provide such least favorable calculations, which are closely linked to the semiparametric efficiency.
 Consider the one-dimensional submodel $t\mapsto \eta_t$ defined by the path